 Day 4: Entre-deux-Mers Walk: St Martin du Lerm to Caudrot

 The Entre-Deux-Mers region takes its name from its location, being nestled between the Garonne and the Dordogne rivers.
-The region has a long wine producing history with the earliest vines planted by the Romans 2000 years ago.
-In the middle ages, Benedictine monks established Entre deux Mers' reputation offering the sweet white wines to pilgrims on route to Santiago de Compostela.
-The main grape varieties used to produce the areas dry and sweet white wines are Sauvignon Blanc, Semillon and Muscadelle.
-Today's walk will traverse the gently rolling hills planted with vineyards which are bounded by small valleys, meadows and forests and criss-crossed by a number of streams.
-Transfer at the end of the walk, transfer back to your accommodation.
-15km, +100m
+The region has a long wine-producing history with the earliest vines planted by the Romans 2000 years ago.
+In the Middle ages, Benedictine monks established Entre deux Mers' reputation offering sweet white wines to pilgrims on route to Santiago de Compostela.
+The main grape varieties used to produce the area's dry and sweet white wines are Sauvignon Blanc, Semillon and Muscadelle.
+Today's walk will traverse the gently rolling hills planted with vineyards which are bounded by small valleys, meadows, and forests and criss-crossed by several streams.
+Transfer at the end of the walk, and transfer back to your accommodation.

 Day 7: The Famous Sauternes vineyards area.
 From Sauternes to Barsac

 Today's walking trail follows the left bank of the Garonne, where the superior Sauternes wines are produced.
 You will pass the vineyards of some of the most famous wine producers in the region.
 Sauternes is where some of the world's finest sweet white wines are produced.
 There are some wonderful small communities in this area, so as well as chateaux, there are churches, mills and washhouses set in a beautifully varied landscape of vines and forest.
 You will also encounter the wild Ciron river, which in the past was used to transport logs from the region.
 Finish the day with an aperitif tasting in the Château Gravas, a wine producer dating from the 12th century.